Weems v. United States

 Weems v.
 United States, 217 U.S. 349 (1910), was a decision of the United States Supreme Court.
 It is primarily notable as it pertains to the prohibition of cruel and unusual punishment.
 It is cited concerning the political and legal relationship between the United States and the Philippines, which at that time was considered a U.S. colony (see Philippine–American War for more information).

+The decision stated that the definition of what constitutes a "cruel and unusual" punishment is not tied to narrow historic interpretations.

 Background

 Paul A. Weems, plaintiff in error, was a disbursing officer of the Bureau of Coast Guard and Transportation.
 He was charged, in the Philippine courts, with falsifying a public and official document for the purposes of defrauding the government.
 He was convicted of this and sentenced to 15 years incarceration, and a fine of 4,000 Philippine pesos.
 The conviction and sentence was upheld by the Supreme Court of the Philippine Islands.
 Weems filed a demurrer to the charges, but this was overruled as well.

 Weems filed a writ of error with the U.S. Supreme Court, claiming that the charges against him were improper, and his conviction should, therefore, be overruled.